NickHastings/tmux-plugin-cssh/README.md

 set -g @tmux_cssh_launch 'z'
 ```

-When launched you will be presented with a numberd list of clusters
+When launched you will be presented with a numbered list of clusters
 read from the configuration file.
 Choose which cluster to connect to
 by entering the correponding number (or its name) in to the tmux
 command-prompt.
 The number (or name) can be proceeded with any other